sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 ## Overview
 Duration: 6

-This lab is part of a series of labs designed to instruct new users how to use Sigma to explore and analyze data using Tables.
+This QuickStart is part of a series designed to instruct new users how to use Sigma to explore and analyze data using Tables.

-**This lab assumes you have already taken the QuickStart “Learning Sigma Series - Getting Around” and are now familiar with Sigma’s user interface (UI).
+**This QuickStart assumes you have already taken the QuickStart “Fundamentals 1: Getting Around” and are now familiar with Sigma’s user interface (UI).
 Given this, some steps are assumed to be known and may not be shown in detail.**

 If you're familiar with traditional spreadsheet tools, such as Excel, you are likely to associate data and formulas with individual cells.
 While Sigma Tables are very spreadsheet-like, data is managed at the column level rather than on individual cells.
 This means actions such as calculations and formatting changes are applied to every cell in a column.

 Managing data at the column level ensures consistency and accuracy, and prevents common errors, across large and ever-growing sets of data.

 We will be working with some common sales data from our fictitious company ‘Plugs Electronics’.
 This data is provided to you automatically.
-We will look at sales data, but throughout the course of other labs will incorporate more sources from associated store, product, and customer data.
+We will look at sales data, but throughout the course of other QuickStarts will incorporate more sources from associated store, product, and customer data.

-The other “Learning Sigma Series” labs explore topics such as working with Visualizations, Pivot Tables, Dashboards and more.
-We have broken these labs up so that they can be taken in any order you want, except the “Getting Around” lab should be taken first.
+The other “Fundamental” QuickStarts explore topics such as working with Visualizations, Pivot Tables, Dashboards and more.
+We have broken these QuickStarts up so that they can be taken in any order you want, except the “Getting Around” QuickStart should be taken first.

  ### Target Audience
 Sigma combines the unlimited power of the cloud data warehouse and the familiar feel of a spreadsheet; no limit on the amount of data you wish to analyze.
 Sigma is awesome for users of Excel and even better for customers who have millions of rows of data.

-Typical audience for this lab is users of Excel, common Business Intelligence or Reporting tools and semi-technical users who want to try out or learn Sigma.
+Typical audience for this QuickStart is users of Excel, common Business Intelligence or Reporting tools and semi-technical users who want to try out or learn Sigma.
 Everything is done in a browser so you already know how to use that.
-No SQL or technical skills are needed to do this lab.
+No SQL or technical skills are needed to do this QuickStart.

 ### Prerequisites
 <ul>
   <li>A computer with a current browser.
 It does not matter which browser you want to use.</li>
-  <li>Completion of the QuickStart “Learning Sigma Series - Getting Around”</li>
+  <li>Completion of the QuickStart “Fundamentals 1: Getting Around”</li>
   <li>Access to your Sigma environment.
 A Sigma trial environment is acceptable and preferred.</li>
   <li>If have not already, you can sign up for a Sigma Trial here:</li>
 </ul>